Existence and Calculation of Optimal Monetary Equilibria on Overlapping Generations Economies: The set of equilibria and the existence theorems

 \begin{definition} The \textit{real savings} $s^{h}:\mathbb{R}^{L_{t}+L_{t+1}}_{++}\rightarrow \mathbb{R}$ of household $h\in G_{t}$, $t\geq0$, is

 \end{definition}

 Definition \ref{defRealSavings} can be understood through the households budget constraint.
-Due to nonsatiation of the preferences of $h\in G_{t}$, $t\geq0$, the budget constraint holds with equality and, therefore, all resources not consumed when young $p_{t}\cdot (e^{h}_{t}-x^{h}_{t}(p_{t},p_{t+1}))>0$ are destined for old-age consumption $p_{t+1}\cdot (x^{h}_{t+1}(p_{t},p_{t+1})-e^{h}_{t+1})>0$.
-This description assumes a positive savings level, but one could have zero or negative savings depending on the price levels.
+Since the utility function of $h\in G_{t}$, $t\geq0$, is locally nonsatiated, the budget constraint holds with equality (i.e., Walras' law) and all resources not consumed when young $p_{t}\cdot (e^{h}_{t}-x^{h}_{t}(p_{t},p_{t+1}))>0$ are destined for old-age consumption $p_{t+1}\cdot (x^{h}_{t+1}(p_{t},p_{t+1})-e^{h}_{t+1})>0$.
+This description assumes a positive savings level, but we could have zero or negative savings depending on the price levels.